 And sometimes, the stock may not be undervalued but the stock warrants may be since warrants are not as popular with investors as the common stock.
 In those situations, it may offer the possibility of a risk free arbitrage.

 Here is a real life example of a stock warrant that we bought and sold over the course of 1 year.
 These warrants were originally issued by Real Opportunity Investments Corp as an incentive for the investors to purchase their stock.
-The warrants are now nearing expiration, set in Oct 2014.
+The warrants have now expired.